Seddryck/NBi/_documentation/resultset-predicate.md

 ## Variables for predicate's reference

 Sometimes, the reference must be dynamic.
-One of the most famous examples is the need to check that all rows returned by the query are for days before today.
-When you've this kind of issues, you can use a *variable*.
+One of the most famous examples is the need to check that all rows returned by the query are for the days before today.
+When you've this kind of issues, you can use a *[variable](..docs/variable-define)*.
 These items are described at the top of the test-suite and are dynamically evaluated.
 To reference them in the predicate you must use the name of the variable prefixed by an arrobas (@)

 {% highlight xml %}
 <variables>